09 553 2211

 The 2015 Field was established in the Auckland Domain.
 814 named crosses commemorated the men and women from the Auckland region who died in 1915.

-In 2016 a further 857 crosses were added named for those who died in 1916.
+In 2016 a further 857 crosses were added named for the men who died in 1916.

-2016 Dunedin Field of Remembrance
+Dunedin Field

 Dunedin Field of Remembrance

-In 2016 a further 795 crosses were added named for those who died in 1916.
+In 2016 a further 795 crosses were added named for the men who died in 1916.

-ABOUT US
+FOLLOW US